 The Dean Martin Centenary Blogathon 2017, No 27

 For this Dean Martin Centenary Blogathon I wrote about him in The Cannonball Run.
 This blogathon was run by Musings of a Classic Film Addict.
 Other posts with this cast include more on Roger Moore’s role here and his tribute post here.
 Roger Moore also starred in this guest post of The Man with the Golden Gun.
 North Sea Hijack and The Wild Geese.
 Burt Reynolds tribute is HERE.
 Adrienne Barbeau stars in The Fog and Escape from New York.
 Dean Martin stars in Airport and Jamie Farr stars in MASH and With Six You Get Egg Roll.
-Dean Martin also stars in Airport.